maxludden/supergene-v2/books/book01/md/chapter-0075.md

 But the next second, Han Sen was embarrassed.
 These little girls only gave him a pen, but did not give him any kind of paper.
 Where should he sign?

 "Where do I sign?"
-Hansson asked in a hoarse voice.
+Han Sen asked in a hoarse voice.

 "Dollar, can you please sign here?"
 A plump girl stuck out her breasts, stretching out her blouse.